cachedpotato/Obsidian-vault/04 - Permanent Notes/Stack.md

 tags:
 ---
 # Stack
 Stack is one of the most primitive one-dimensional data structure.
-Because it is 1D, it shares, or rather contains, features that can be found in normal arrays, but stacks have its own spin on thigs: First In, Last Out (FILO).
+Because it is 1D, it shares, or rather contains, features that can be found in normal arrays, but stacks have its own spin on thigs: Last In, First Out (LIFO).
 As the name suggests, whatever's been added to the stack at the end, will be "popped" out first.
 ![[stack.webp|500]]
 FILO data structures might seem inconvenient at best at first glance, but this very structure is how computer handles its processes and why they are so fast!